arvigeus/AZ-204/Questions/Entra ID.md

 ---

-Question: In Azure Active Directory (Azure AD), what is the requirement for applications to delegate identity and access management?
+Question: In Microsoft Entra ID, what is the requirement for applications to delegate identity and access management?

-- [ ] Applications can optionally register with Azure AD.
+- [ ] Applications can optionally register with Microsoft Entra ID.
 - [ ] Applications must register with a third-party identity provider.
-- [x] Applications must register with Azure AD.
+- [x] Applications must register with Microsoft Entra ID.
-- [ ] Registration with Azure AD is discouraged for client applications.
+- [ ] Registration with Microsoft Entra ID is discouraged for client applications.

-Answer: In Azure AD, all applications must register to delegate identity and access management.
-This registration process allows the application to be integrated with Azure AD, enabling features like authentication, authorization, and more.
+Answer: In Microsoft Entra ID, all applications must register to delegate identity and access management.
+This registration process allows the application to be integrated with Microsoft Entra ID, enabling features like authentication, authorization, and more.

 ---

 Question: You are developing a web application using ASP.Net Core.
-The application needs to authenticate users via Azure AD and also needs to access Azure Blob Storage on behalf of the authenticated users.
+The application needs to authenticate users via Microsoft Entra ID and also needs to access Azure Blob Storage on behalf of the authenticated users.
 What settings should you set in API permissions pane to allow this?

 Answer: